tnstung/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ### Fine tune configuration for RabbitMQ

-In order to reduce delayed emails in mail queue, an adminstrator will adjust following properties in [rabbitmq.properties](https://github.com/apache/james-project/blob/master/src/site/xdoc/server/config-rabbitmq.xml) based on periodical demand.
+In order to reduce delayed emails in mail queue, an administrator will adjust the following properties in [rabbitmq.properties](https://github.com/apache/james-project/blob/master/src/site/xdoc/server/config-rabbitmq.xml) corresponding to situational conditions.

 ### Managing email queues